Skip to main content

 Executive Protection from Physical and Cyber Threats

-“Executive protection” is a catchall term used to describe strategies and methodologies for keeping all types of VIPs — CEOs and other executives, lawmakers, professional athletes, and celebrities among them — safe from both physical and cyber threats.
+“Executive protection” is a catchall term used to describe strategies and methodologies for keeping all types of VIPs — including CEOs and other executives, lawmakers, professional athletes, and celebrities — safe from both physical and cyber threats.
 These VIPs are often the direct target of physical threats.
-When it comes to cyber threats, executives and others often act as a conduit for wrongdoing since criminals use their personal information and credentials to gain access to sensitive or proprietary data.
+When it comes to cyber threats, executives and others often act as a conduit for wrongdoing: criminals use their personal information and credentials to gain access to sensitive or proprietary data.

 Protecting executives from physical threats